Country House Rescue

 Series 3 Summary

 Stately homes in trouble!
-Businesswoman and trouble-shooter Ruth Watson is there to advise, cajole and show owners of stately British homes how to get that revenue rolling in and save the manor for the generations to come.
+Trouble-shooting businesswoman Ruth Watson advises and cajoles owners of stately homes and shows them how to get revenue rolling in and save the manor for future generations.

 Ruth visits Wyresdale Hall in Lancashire, home to the Whewell family.
 The Hall belongs to James Whewell senior and his wife Sally, who have spent decades restoring the estate back to its former glory.